chiropterascout/buttons/README.md

 # one button = one game

 hi.
 I'm scout.
-I'm very dedicated to twitter jokes and I will make you a shitty twine game if you give me a button\*.
+I'm too dedicated to twitter jokes and I will make you a shitty twine game if you give me a button\*.

 * for jason: [the worst escape room](worst-escape-room.html)
 * for laura: [bus adventure FULL VERSION](bus-adventure.html) _PAID_